What is Hydrogen Fuel?

 It might be an astonishing fact for most of us to know that this fuel could release more energy in comparison to diesel or petrol.
 Which means it has about thrice efficiency than petrol.
 Also, lesser pollutants are produced by the burning of this fuel than compared to the use of petrol.

-Hydrogen fuel is a zero-emission fuel when it is burned oxygen.
 The fuel contains nitrogen oxides as pollutants since hydrogen uses nitrogen as the impurity (here we are talking about the molecule of hydrogen and not the atom).
 The pollution can be brought down if a little water is added to the container to reduce the temperature.
 That would deter the reaction between oxygen and nitrogen.

 Compared to a petrol tank containing the fuel, a hydrogen gas cylinder in compressed form would weigh much higher.
 To cool down the hydrogen gas into a liquid state, the temperature has to be brought down at 20 K. Due to these constraints, it is quite difficult to use this fuel efficiently.
 Hence experts around the world are conducting researchers to find ways on how to use this fuel in a simple way in the future.